MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Get-Random.md

 Without parameters or input, a `Get-Random` command returns a randomly selected 32-bit unsigned integer between 0 (zero) and **Int32.MaxValue** (`0x7FFFFFFF`, `2,147,483,647`).

-You can use the parameters of `Get-Random` to specify a seed number, minimum and maximum values, and the number of objects returned from a submitted collection.
+You can use the parameters of `Get-Random` to specify a seed number, minimum and maximum values, the number of objects returned from a submitted collection, and the entire collection in a random order.

 ## EXAMPLES